svsudhir/Brackets-Textile-Syntax-Highlighter/README.md

 ##Instructions

 This extension is useful only if you use RedCloth/Jekyll to convert textile files to html.
-See redcloth.org/textile for more info.
+See  [RedCloth.org/Textile](http://redcloth.org/textile "RedCloth Textile") for more info.

 Submit issues on the github if you'd like additions or more functionality.
 Styles were arbitrarily chosen by me.